lingualdev/lingualdev.github.io/content/blog/checklist18nEffortsPt2.md

 ## More aspects to consider

-There are a lot more topics to consider when planing into internationalize your app or website, for example:
+There are a lot more topics to consider when planning to internationalize your app or website, for example:

 - **Consider to separte text from images**: simplifies the translation process when updating the text.
-Otherwise if the image contains text, it will need to updated to the target locale(s).
+Otherwise if the image contains text, that text will be needed to be updated to the target locale(s).

 - **Selecting a translation management system**: there might be a need to use a management system to handle the translations.
 Depending on the situation and complexity of your setup, these tools can range from only updating the translations to handling complex workflows with multiple roles (translators, admins etc.)